shecheeyee/dsa3101-manpower-optimization-ci-backend/README.md

 ## DSA3101 BACKEND
 This is the backend for the DSA3101 project.
 It is a RESTful API that provides endpoints for the frontend to interact with the database.
 The backend is built using Flask, a Python web framework.
 The database used is mySQL.

+To deploy this application along with the frontend, see our [deployment repo](https://github.com/kevin-pek/dsa3101-deployment).

 ### How to run the backend
 1. git clone the repository
 2. `docker-compose build --no-cache`